Corvallis, Oregon: Television

-Corvallis is part of the Eugene, Oregon, radio and television market.
-Portland area TV stations like KATU, KOIN and KGW are also available on select cable providers.
+Corvallis is a part of the Eugene radio and television market with stations such as KVAL, KEZI and KMTR.
+Corvallis also is within the Salem and Portland area TV market worth stations such as Portland-Salem's CW, KATU, KOIN and KGW are also available on select cable providers.

 Infrastructure

 Transportation

 In 2009, the Corvallis metropolitan statistical area (MSA) ranked as the highest in the United States for percentage of commuters who biked to work (9.3%), and the second-highest percentage of commuters who walked to work (11.2%).
 More than one of five Corvallis commuters traveled to work via some form of active transportation.
 In 2013, the Corvallis MSA represented the fifth-lowest mode share for commuting by private automobile (72.6%).
 During the same period, 8.8% of Corvallis-area commuters biked, another 7.9% walked, and 7.7% worked from home.